DenisPiralic/OptiverTraderLogBook/Learner_Guide.md

 ![ratio of prices](./GUIDEPICS/ratios.png)

-You will notice that it frequently returns past the mean line, and you as a trader can use this information to make a profit from its garunteed cyclical nature.
+You will notice that it frequently goes past the mean line, and you as a trader can use this information to make a profit from its garunteed cyclical nature.

-So how can we measure this more accurately; the way it returns to the average.
+So how can we measure this cyclical nature.
 Simple.
 Using a Z-score.

 The Z-score, commonly referred to as the standard score, is a statistical indicator that shows how many standard deviations a data point deviates from the population mean.
 When calculating the Z-score, the population mean is subtracted from each data point, and the result is divided by the population standard deviation: